hot007/gitforscience-workshop/README.md

 # git for science

-A 2 hour session about how to use git for science.
+A workshop about how to use git for managing science tasks.
+Or 'how to spend less time hunting for the last working version; and keep track of collaborative works'

+nb EGU timeslots are 1.5 hours but we can ask for as long as we need.
+How long should this course be?
+3.5 hours?

 ### workshop overview and goals [10min]